kohkimakimoto/lib-migration/README.md

 ### phpmigrate

-MigrationLib bundles simple command line interface `phpmigrate`.
+LibMigration bundles simple command line interface `phpmigrate`.
 You can use it to manage your database schema migrations.

 #### Configurations